bareos/bareos/docs/manuals/source/DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration.rst

 The prefix path is not shown, as it is platform specific.

-The directives should be written like shown in the documenation, meaning a seperate words (''Archive Device'' instead if ''ArchiveDevice'' or ''archrivedevice'').
+The directives should be written like shown in the documenation, meaning a separate words (''Archive Device'' instead if ''ArchiveDevice'' or ''archrivedevice'').

 Use ``...`` to indicate left out directives not relevant for the example.